hoducha/polyglot-react/README.md

 # polyglot-react

-A higher order component that makes it easier to use Polyglot in a React application
+A higher order component that makes it easier to use Polyglot in a React application.

+This component pass the `polyglot` object down to every connected child components so that you can access to all features provided by Polyglot.

 ## Installation